Harry Potter and the Deathly Hallows – Part 2: Future

 In July 2016, Warner Bros.
-Entertainment, Inc. applied to purchase the rights to the stage play Harry Potter and the Cursed Child, a follow-up to The Deathly Hallows, leading to speculation that the stage play was being planned to be adapted into a film.
-In November 2021, Chris Columbus, who directed the first two instalments of the film series, expressed interest in directing an adaptation of The Cursed Child, with the intent of having the main cast members reprise their roles.
-In March 2022, when The New York Times asked Radcliffe whether he would return to his role as Harry Potter, he replied that he was not interested at the moment, but did not deny the possibility of returning to the role in the future.
+Entertainment, Inc. applied to purchase the rights to the stage play Harry Potter and the Cursed Child, a follow-up to Deathly Hallows, leading to speculation that the stage play was being planned to be adapted into a film.
+In November 2021, Chris Columbus, who directed the first two instalments of the film series, expressed interest in directing an adaptation of Cursed Child with the intent of having the main cast members reprise their roles.
+In March 2022, when The New York Times asked Radcliffe whether he would return to his role as Harry Potter, he replied that he was not interested at the moment, but did not deny the possibility of doing so in the future.

 In a Sunday Times interview in August 2025, Columbus confirmed that he maintains close relationships with the original cast but has not spoken to Rowling in "a decade or so".
 He went on to state that the controversy over Rowling's views on transgender people meant that a film adaptation of The Cursed Child with the original cast was "never going to happen".
-In a recent interview with Variety, Columbus spoke of "separating the artist from the art" and described the controversy around Rowling as "just sad, it's very sad", while noting that he does not agree with her views.
+In a later interview with Variety, Columbus spoke of "separating the artist from the art" and described the controversy around Rowling as "just sad, it's very sad", while noting that he does not agree with her views.